-It is hard to label it as a “hidden treasure,” but most passersby have no idea there are so many things to do in St George, Utah.
-This charming city has a wide variety of historic, cultural, scenic, and family-friendly destinations that deserve a place on your road trip itinerary.
+Most visitors of Southern Utah have no idea there are so many things to do in St George, Utah.
+Far more than a gateway to Zion National Park, this charming city has a wide variety of historic, cultural, scenic, and family-friendly destinations.

-In this extensive and comprehensive travel guide, you will discover the best things to do in St George.
-The post has been divided into sections for outdoor and nature lovers, art and culture buffs, and for families.
-At the end, you will also find some of the more impressive places worth visiting on your way out as well.
+You will discover all of the best things to do in St George in this comprehensive guide, regardless of what interests you most.
+There are things to do for outdoor and nature lovers, art and culture buffs, and for families.
+At the end, you will also find some of the more impressive places worth visiting near St George to see on your way out of town.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂